So you’re a skilled facial cosmetic surgeon, but your credentials don’t show it. Here’s how to become board-certified.

 Facial cosmetic surgery is a complex, ever-evolving specialty that many surgeons dedicate their careers to mastering.
 But facial cosmetic surgeons come from many backgrounds, like general surgery, ophthalmology, and even oral and maxillofacial surgery (OMFS), making it difficult for patients to decipher their surgeon’s specialty training and credentials.

-If you are a facial cosmetic surgeon in practice, but not credential, the American Board of Facial Cosmetic Surgery (ABFCS) offers a clear path to becoming a board-certified facial cosmetic surgeon.
+If you are a facial cosmetic surgeon in practice, but not credentialed, the American Board of Facial Cosmetic Surgery (ABFCS) offers a clear path to becoming a board-certified facial cosmetic surgeon.
 More than just a credential, the certification earns you entry into an exclusive group of innovative surgeons who collaborate to advance the specialty.

 Board certification with the American Board of Facial Cosmetic Surgery (ABFCS)

 The ABFCS is an organization that certifies experienced, skilled surgeons who perform cosmetic procedures of the head and neck.
 Our mission is to identify and to credential safe facial cosmetic surgeons in order to help patients find highly-qualified, specialty-trained providers.
-Since there is no residency training focused on facial cosmetic surgery, we are a multi-disciplinary organization that comprises multiple surgical specialties, including:
+Since there is no residency training focused exclusively on facial cosmetic surgery, we are a multi-disciplinary organization that comprises multiple surgical specialties, including: